Teksta versija

 (1) The supervision of the use of subterranean depths fund regardless of the possession (owner) thereof, in accordance with the procedures specified in regulatory enactments, shall be performed by:

-1) the Ministry of Environmental Protection and Regional Development, institutions that are subordinate thereto and valsts sabiedrība ar ierobežotu atbildību "Latvijas Vides, ģeoloģijas un meteoroloģijas centrs" [State limited liability company Latvian Environment, Geology and Meteorology Centre];
+1) the Energy and Environment Agency, the State Environmental Service, and valsts sabiedrība ar ierobežotu atbildību "Latvijas Vides, ģeoloģijas un meteoroloģijas centrs" [State limited liability company Latvian Environment, Geology and Meteorology Centre];

 3) local governments.